bahim22/work/Docs2/AplusDoc.md

   - connection-oriented protocol and requires handshaking to set up end-to-end communications.
   - Once a connection is set up, user data may be sent bi-directionally over the connection
   - reliable; ordered; heavyweight; streaming
-    - manages acknow, retransm., timeouts
+    - manages acknowledgement, retransmission, timeouts
-    - attempts delivery of message multiple times and wil resend if data is lost (either no missing data or dropped conn)
+    - attempts delivery of message multiple times and will resend if data is lost (either no missing data or dropped connection)
     - will buffer the out of order data to proper order
-    - requires three packets to set up a socket conn before data can be sent
+    - requires three packets to set up a socket connection before data can be sent
     - handles reliability and congestion control
     - data read as a byte stream, no indications transmitted to signal message (segment) boundaries

-1. breaks down data into packets and reassembles packeets into complete message on other end
+1. breaks down data into packets and reassembles packets into complete message on other end
    1. smaller packets makes it easier to maintain accuracy
    2. packets can travel via diff routes depending on congestion.
    3. Data divided into packets based on 4-layer procedure, going thru each layer in 1 order and reassembled on receiving end

-### Abstraction Layers
+#### TCP/IP Abstraction Layers

-- **`Link`** (network access)
+- **Network/Link** (network access)
-  - operates w/in scope of local net conn. that a host is attached to. link includes all hosts accessible w/o traversing a router. link size is determined by the networking hardware design.
-TCP/IP designed to be hw indy and can be used on top any link-layer tech (ee.x. any hardware, virtual link layers like VPNS & tunnels)
+  - operates w/in scope of local network connection that a host is attached to.
+  - Link includes all hosts accessible w/o traversing a router.
+  - Link size is determined by the networking hardware design.
+  - TCP/IP designed to be hardware independent and can be used on top of any link-layer tech
+    - (ex. any hardware, virtual link layers(VPNS & tunnels))
   - includes protocols used for describing local net topology and interfaces needed to affect transmission of internet layer datagrams to other next-neighbor hosts.
+  - moves packets between internet layer interfaces of 2 different hosts on same link.
+  - The transmitting/reciving packets link processes are controlled in device driver for network card, firmware and/or chipsets.
+    - `NIC`: network interface/adapter card: provides physical interface between a PC and the cabling used for connectivity
-  - moves packets btw internet layer interfaces of 2 diff hosts on same link. the transmitting/reciving packets link processes are controlled in device driver for network card, firmware and/or chipsets. (performing functions like framing- which prepares the internet layer packets for transmissions, and then transmit the frames to the physical layer over a transmission medium).
-TCP/IP has specs for translating net addy methods used in IP to link-layer addys, like MAC addys.
-Other aspects below that level, are implicitly assumed to exist and aren't explicitly defined.
+    - (performing functions like framing- which prepares the internet layer packets for transmissions, and then transmit the frames to the physical layer over a transmission medium).
+  - TCP/IP has specifications for translating network address methods used in IP to link-layer addresses,(ex.MAC addresses).
+  - Other aspects below that level, are assumed to exist and aren't  defined.
-  - corresponds w/ functions in Layer 2 of OSI model
+  - corresponds with functions in Layer 2 of OSI model
+  - Ethernet, PPP, ADSL
-- **`Internet`**
+- **Internet**
-  - provides an unreliable datagram transmission facility between hosts located on diff IP nets by forwarding datagrams to appropriate next-hop router for further relaying to destination.
+  - provides an unreliable datagram transmission facility between hosts located on different IP networks by forwarding datagrams to appropriate next-hop router for further relaying to destination.
   - Essentially establishes the internet and is responsible for sending packets across multiple networks.
 Makes internetworking (the interworking of diff IP networks) possible
   - IP carries data for many upper layer protocols (each w/ unique protocol #s).
   - IP is principal component of internet layer and defines 2 addressing systems to ID network hosts and locate them on the network.
+  - protocols include: IP, ICMP, ARP, RARP, IGMP
+  - Transmits data to network access layer when sending
+  - Transmits data to transport layer when receiving
   - IPv4 uses 32-bit IP address and is capable
+  - does logical addressing and data routing
+  - IP, ICMP, ARP, DHCP
+- **Transport**
+  - allows host-host communication.
+  - provides reliable, connection0oriented transport between two sockets on two PCS that communicate via IP.
+  - defines status of connection and level of service during data transportation
+  - transmits data to internet layer when sending
+  - transmits data to Application layer when receiving
-- **`Transport`**
+  - TCP, UDP protocols
-- **`Application`**
+- **Application**
+  - UI for communication and how host programs interface with Transport Layer
+  - defines TCP/IP application protocols
+  - Transmits data to Transport Layer when sending and receiving
+  - Protocols: DNS, HTTP, FTP, Telnet, RDP, POP3, SSH, SNMP, SMTP, NNTP(network news transport protocol)

 ### **Ports** and **Protocols**

 1. `FTP`: 21 file-transfer oriented protocol that ensures data delivery; file transfer to/from server
    1. server that hosts files; allowing usrs to browse, transfer, upload files
+2. `TFTP`: 69, trivial file transfer protocol - faster version of FTP that uses UDP
-2. `ssh`: 22 remote administration protocol where user can control/modify their remote servers over the internet; replaced unsecure telnet protocol
+3. `ssh`: 22, remote administration protocol where user can control/modify their remote servers over the internet; replaced unsecure telnet protocol
-   1. uses cryptographic techniques to ensure communication to and from  as well as enrypting data
-   2. provides secure communication between 2 untrusted hosts over an unsecured network
-   3. Secure Shell: cryptographic net pro for operating network services securely over unsecured net
+   1. Secure Shell: cryptographic connection-oriented network protocol for operating network services securely over unsecured net
       1. ex.
 Access resources of a company branch in a diff area
+   2. uses cryptographic techniques to ensure communication to and from  as well as enrypting data
+   3. provides secure communication between 2 untrusted hosts over an unsecured network
-3. `Telnet`: 23, unencrypted remote device access
+4. `Telnet`: 23, unencrypted remote device access
-4. **E-mail**
+5. **E-mail**
    1. `SMTP` 25, simple mail transfer protocol, sending email
    2. `POP3` 110, post office pro, receiving email
    3. `IMAP` 143, internet message access pro, receiving email
-5. `RDP`: 27, reliable data protocol, provides facilities for remote loading, debugging and bulk transfer of images and data
+6. `RDP`: 27, reliable data protocol, provides facilities for remote loading, debugging and bulk transfer of images and data
    1. Remote Desktop Protocol: 3389, used for connecting remote PCs
-6. **DNS**: 54, domain name system/service, translates domain names to IP addresses
+7. **DNS**: 54, domain name system/service, translates domain names to IP addresses
-7. **HTTP**: 400 hypertext transfer pro; standard for web comms; used for rendering pages in browser.
+8. **HTTP**: 400 hypertext transfer pro; standard for web communication; used for rendering pages in browser.
-   1. **HTTPS**: 443 secured comms. on web
+   1. **HTTPS**: 443 secured communication. on web
-8. `NetBios`/NetBT: 137-139 network basic input output system: LAN comms
+9. **DHCP**: 67/68, dynamic host configuration protocol; dynamically assigns IP addresses to network hosts through leases using UDP as its transport protocol
+10. `NetBios`/`NetBT`: 137-139 network basic input output system and NetBIOS over TCP/IP: LAN communication.
+Works over OSI layer 4 and needs to work w/ a layer 5 protocol (ex.
+TCP/IP) to work properly.
+11. `SMB`/`CIFS`:445 Server message block (primarily a Microsoft protocol) for shared file access
-9. `SMB`/CIFS:445 Server message block/Common internet file system; shared access on a network
+    1. Common internet file system: enhanced version of SMB; shared access on a network
-10. `SLP`: 427 service location protocol; local service discovery
+12. `SLP`: 427 service location protocol; local service discovery
-11. `AFP`: 548 Apple filling protocol; used for Apple file services
+13. `AFP`: 548 Apple filling protocol; used for Apple file services
-12. `DHCP`: 67/68, dynamic host config protocol; assigns IP addys to network hosts
-13. `LDAP`: 389 Lightweight directory access pro; access a directory on network objects
+14. `LDAP`: 389 Lightweight directory access pro; access a directory on network objects
-14. `SNMP`: simple net mngmnt pro: send/rec net mngmnt messages
+15. `SNMP`: 161/162, simple net mngmnt pro: send/rec net mngmnt messages
     1. used for monitoring/managing other nodes in a TCP/IP network
-15. `Proxy Server`: features include access control, caching, URL filtering and privacy
+16. `Proxy Server`: features include access control, caching, URL filtering and privacy
-16. `WINS`: Windows Internet name service
+17. `WINS`: Windows Internet name service

 - _Network stack_: set of hardware/software that provides the infrastructure for a comp
 - _Router_: Layer 3 (network layer) device that connects diff devices and determines best route for traffic between networks (uses a set of rules)